- Last Updated: 14 November 2016

 A copy of Coconino Community College's most recent CAR Reports can be found at:

 If a college does not meet at least 90% of the annually adjusted Performance Measure Levels, an Improvement Plan has to be submitted for the next grant year.
-CCC met all of the measures by at least 90% for the past three years and was not required to submit an improvement plan.
+CCC currently has a performance improvement plan in place as a result of not meeting at least 90% of the annually adjusted Performance Measure Levels for 2014-2015.